Building your network

 Need more help and information?

-You can get more help using LinkedIn at the Careers and Employability Centre through our drop-in service.
+You can get more help using LinkedIn at the Careers and Employability centre.
 Our advisers can review your profile and answer questions you might have.

 Remember, the rules for effective networking apply to LinkedIn and any online networks.
 Make sure you read our top tips on how to network before you start.